 The Bible is full of passages on gratitude and thankfulness.
 It’s used in commands, parables, and prayers.
 This quality is important to God!
 So when we actively practice gratefulness, we become more of who God created us to be.
 Plus, we also get to connect with Him through our thankful thoughts and prayers.
 Unlike talent, gratitude is something that’s freely available to all of us and completely within our control.
 It’s not a special “gifting” that some people have and others don’t.
 It’s not a feeling that floats through the air at the end of each November.

 Every day we get to choose to be thankful and to experience the side benefits of gratefulness all year long.

-On the Business Boutique podcast, Christy Wright delivers inspiring and thought-provoking messages on time management, overcoming fear and goal setting while sharing stories of women who have found success.
+On The Christy Wright Show, Christy delivers inspiring and thought-provoking messages on time management, overcoming fear and goal setting while sharing stories of women who have found success.
 Listen now.